Taking the metro or RER

 Video guide: Gare du Nord to Gare de l'Est

-It's a 7-minute 500m walk from the Gare du Nord to the Gare de l'Est, with just a short flight of steps at the end.
-If you'd prefer a level-access route avoiding these steps, see the alternative route explained above.
+It's a 7-minute 500m walk from the Gare du Nord to the Gare de l'Est, a new escalator and lift now mean this route is step-free.
+See walking route map.

 Back to top